wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/1-introduction.md

 Power Platform includes many other components that support Power Platform tools that the solution architect can use:

-- **Microsoft Dataverse (formerly known as Common Data Service)** - Provides a no-code environment to create tables, relationships, and business logic.
+- **Microsoft Dataverse (formerly known as Dataverse)** - Provides a no-code environment to create tables, relationships, and business logic.

 - **Data connectors** - Connectors define the services and data sources that Power Platform tools can access.